-Because occupations involving physical labor dominate the local economy, Waldo is generally considered to be a blue-collar town.
-60.98% of the Waldo workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Waldo is a blue-collar town, with 60.98% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Waldo is a city of construction workers and builders, production and manufacturing workers, and service providers.
 There are especially a lot of people living in Waldo who work in office and administrative support (9.67%), community and social services (8.61%), and healthcare suport services (7.73%).

 As is often the case in a small city, Waldo doesn't have a public transportation system that people use for their commute.